khaireddinechebbi/APTs-Detection-Framework/SigmaRules/Defense Evasion/README.md

 ### T1218.005 - System Binary Proxy Execution: Mshta
 #### Description:

 Adversaries may abuse mshta.exe to proxy execution of malicious .hta files and Javascript or VBScript through a trusted Windows utility.
-There are several examples of different types of threats leveraging mshta.exe during initial compromise and for execution of code
+There are several examples of different types of threats leveraging mshta.exe during initial compromise and for execution of code.

 #### Kibana Query Language Code (KQL):
 ```